BYLAWS OF THE SOCIETY FOR MALE REPRODUCTION AND UROLOGY, INC.

 Section 1.
 Officers.
 The officers of the Corporation shall be President, a President Elect and a Secretary/Treasurer and such other officers as may be elected in accordance with the provisions of this article.
 The Board of Directors may elect or appoint such other officers, including one or more secretaries, and one or more treasurers, as it shall deem desirable, and such officers will have the authority and will perform the duties prescribed, from time to time, by the Board of Directors.
 Officers other than the two elected officers shall not be members of the Board of Directors and will not be eligible to vote.

 Section 2.
 Election and Term of Office.
-Beginning in 1996, one (1) officer of the Corporation will be elected annually for a period of four (4) years.
+One (1) officer of the Corporation will be elected annually for a period of five (5) years.
 This officer will be elected to the office of Secretary/Treasurer.
 In the next year, the Secretary/Treasurer will assume the office of President Elect.
 In the following year, the President Elect will assume the office of President.
-The Past President will remain on the Board of Directors for one year following his term as President.
+The Past President will remain on the Board of Directors for two years following his term as President.
 In 1996, the Secretary/Treasurer will be a urologist.
-The office of Secretary/Treasurer will rotate between urologists and andrologists.
-For two consecutive years the Secretary/Treasurer will be a urologist and in the third year the Secretary/Treasurer will be an andrologist.
-The election shall be carried out by mail ballot to the Active Members.
+The election shall be carried out by electronic ballot to the Active Members.

 Section 3.
 Vacancies.
 A vacancy in any office because of death, resignation, removal disqualification, or otherwise, may be filled by the Board of Directors for the unexpired portion of the term.